adamdoe/bg-the-office/README.md

 ### Behavior
-Since the script is in a single file and doesnt have the above improvements, the script attempts to complete all tasks each time the script is loaded (Creating a person, Updating a person, and assigning a person an opportunity).
+Since the script is in a single file and doesnt have the above improvements, the script attempts to complete all tasks each time the script is loaded (creating a person, updating a person, and assigning a person an opportunity).
 In a real world situation this would be handled differently.

 The script will print the response to your screen.